A Geometric Approach to Radial Correlation Type Problems: Idea of the Proof of Theorem

-We will prove that if we want the inequality \ref{eqn:ti2} to be true, it is enough that for every pair $(\sigma,\nu)$ the following inequality will be true :
+The next idea, which is the fundamental idea of this paper, is what is called \emph{the localisation technique}.
+The localisation technique basically states that if one wants to demonstrate an inequality such as inequality (\ref{eqn:ti2}), it is enough to prove it on \emph{one}-dimensional subsets of $\mathbb{S}^{n-1}$ (but with respect to a wider class of measures).

+It turns out that the $1$-dimensional subsets are the geodesic segments of $\mathbb{S}^{n-1}$ which we denote one by $\sigma$.
+And it turns out that the probability measures defined on $\sigma$ are written as $C\cos(t+t_0)^{n-2}dt$.
+Here we parametrise $\sigma$ by its arc length.
+The measure $dt$ is the canonical length measure of $\sigma$.
+The segment $\sigma$ is an interval with length at most equal to $\pi$ and on this interval, the measure has a density which is given by $\cos(t+t_0)^{n-2}$.

+To sum up, applying the localisation technique, if one wants to prove inequality (\ref{eqn:ti2}), it is enough to prove the following inequality for every pair $(\sigma,\nu)$:

-Let us investigate and understand what inequality (\ref{eqn:ti3}) means.
-We defined the functions $f_i$ earlier.
-Inequality (\ref{eqn:ti3}) tells us to consider the restriction of these functions on $\sigma$.
-Taking the restriction of the functions $f_i$ on $\sigma$ means that we should intersect the sets $\mathbb{R}^n$, $K_1$, $K_2$ and $K_1\cap K_2$ with a $2$-dimensional plane which contains the origin of $\mathbb{R}^n$ and the geodesic segment $\sigma$.
-On this $2$-dimensional plane, we consider the cone which is defined over $\sigma$.
-It means this cone contains the origin of $\mathbb{R}^n$ and one half-line on the boundary of this cone starts from the origin, touches one point of the boundary of $\sigma$, and goes to infinity.
-The same for the other half-line.
-We denote this cone by $C$.
-Now we can write down the inequality (\ref{eqn:ti3}) on $C$.
-Parametrising $C$ in polar coordinates, we will obtain the measure defined on $C$ which will be given by $\mu_2=r^{n-1}e^{-r^2/2}\cos(t+t_0)^{n-2}dr\,dt$.
+The functions $f_i$ were defined earlier and inequality (\ref{eqn:ti3}) concerns the restriction of these functions on $\sigma$.
+Taking the restriction of the functions $f_i$ on $\sigma$ means that one should intersects the sets $\mathbb{R}^n$, $K_1$, $K_2$ and $K_1\cap K_2$ with a $2$-dimensional plane which contains the origin of $\mathbb{R}^n$ and the geodesic segment $\sigma$.
+On this $2$-dimensional plane, take the cone which is defined over $\sigma$.
+This cone is denoted by $C$.
+Now one writes down the inequality (\ref{eqn:ti3}) on $C$.
+Parametrising $C$ in polar coordinates, one obtains the measure defined on $C$ which are given by $\mu_{2,t_0}=r^{n-1}f(r)\cos(t+t_0)^{n-2}dr\,dt$.
 Therefore, inequality (\ref{eqn:ti3}) is equivalent to the following:

-We are then able to simplify the verification of Conjecture \ref{1} to the verifications of a family of $2$-dimensional problems given by inequality (\ref{eqn:ti4}).
-This means that if we can prove that for every cone $C$ and every measure $\mu_2$ of the form given above, if inequality (\ref{eqn:ti4}) is true then Conjecture \ref{1} is true.

-It is true that we translated an $n$-dimensional problem to a family of $2$-dimensional problems, but these $2$-dimensional problems can also have annoying geometry for which studying an inequality such as (\ref{eqn:ti4}) can become tricky.
-How do we study them then?
+Here, the $n$-dimensional problem is translated to a family of $2$-dimensional problems, but these $2$-dimensional problems can also have annoying geometry for which studying an inequality such as (\ref{eqn:ti4}) can become tricky.

-The answer is through symmetrisation.
-There is a nice symmetrisation method which works well (only in dimension $2$) for studying problems such as the one given by inequality (\ref{eqn:ti4}).
-We can show that for every $C$, $K_1$, $K_2$ and $\mu_2$ there are always two symmetric strips $S_1$ and $S_2$ (the definition of symmetric strips was given in the introduction) such that :
+Next idea is to use an appropriate symmetrisation method for studying problems such as the one given by inequality (\ref{eqn:ti4}).